coder/coder/docs/faqs.md

   ServerAliveInterval 5
 ```

+This will make SSH check that it can contact the server every five seconds.
+If
+it fails to do so `ServerAliveCountMax` times (3 by default for a total of 15
+seconds) then it will close the connection which forces JetBrains to recreate
+the hung session.
+You can tweak `ServerAliveInterval` and `ServerAliveCountMax`
+to increase or decrease the total timeout.

-Note that your SSH config file will be overwritten by the JetBrains Gateway
+Note that the JetBrains Gateway configuration blocks for each host in your SSH
+config file will be overwritten by the JetBrains Gateway client when it
-client when it re-authenticates to your Coder deployment.
+re-authenticates to your Coder deployment so you must add the above config as a
+separate block and not add it to any existing ones.

 </details>